jgstew/jgstew.github.io/_posts/2017-10-19-Automating-Docker-with-BigFix.md

 published: false
 ---

+## Docker

+- A lightweight alternative to VMs
+- Each Docker Container has access to all resources

 ## Setup Docker Host

 There are tons of options for Docker Hosts, but in this case, a Linux OS that supports BigFix specifically is best if BigFix is going to manage it, though privileged containers may provide another option for BigFix Management of a Docker Host.